 As you can see, a variety of factors can make it difficult to trap rats.
-However, there’s a new solution that is more effective (and more humane) than traditional rat traps: the A24 automatic rat and mouse trap.
+However, there’s a new solution that is more effective (and quick kill) than traditional rat traps: the A24 automatic rat and mouse trap.

 The A24 is an indoor or outdoor trap that kills rats instantly, without the use of toxins or electricity.
-The trap uses a CO2-powered shot to humanely kill rodents, then automatically resets itself.
+The trap uses a CO2-powered shot for a quick kill, then automatically resets itself.